This listing expired on August 12, 2023. Please contact Jacques.Y.Perreault@umontreal.ca for any updated information.

 Also, as we do every summer, field trips will be organized to important archaeological sites and museums in the region (Pella, Vergina, the archaeological museums in Thessaloniki, Philippi, Abdera…).
 An optional three day visit of the beautiful island of Thasos is also organized.

-Only 30 students will be accepted for this special season, which will combine three components :
+Only 30 to 40 students will be accepted for this special season, which will combine three components :

 1. Theoretical: history of the site and the vast region of Macedonia / Thrace, workshops on architecture and urbanism, pottery styles, etc.